 Caramel Matzo Crunch

-What’s better than matzo on Passover?
+What’s better than matzo?
 Matzo slathered in rich chocolate and buttery caramel — it hardens into a crisp, crunchy, truly irresistible treat.
 The first time we tried this recipe, we made the mistake of leaving it on the kitchen counter.
 Everyone who passed it stole a little nip, and then circled back for another, and oh, just one more.
 The whole tray disappeared before we’d even sat down for dinner!
 Now we hide it.

 Our tip: You can sprinkle all kinds of toppings into the setting chocolate, including butterscotch chips, cayenne pepper, or toasted hazelnuts.
 Our favorite is flake salt, a crunchy complement to all that sweetness.